ericve25/user-management-take-home/README.md

 ## Testing

-Run unit tests with code coverage or run with debugging
+Run unit tests with code coverage or run with debugging.

 ```
 npm run test
 npm run test-debug
 ```

-(Note: in a production setting, other tests suites such as integration tests or acceptance tests could be added as well)
+(Note: due to time constraints I ended up not including any tests at this point.
+Unit, integration, and acceptance tests could be added)

 ## Development